-I thought a “Salon” was a place to get my hair done!
+I thought a “Salon” was a place to get my hair done?
+Not our salons!

 sa·lon n. (sə-lŏn′, săl′ŏn′, să-lôN′)

-Ideas are living things and should be treated with respect.
-And your idea is just what the world needs. – Salonnière, Kelly Pratt
+Ideas are alive and deserve to be treated with respect.
+And your idea is just what the world needs. – Salonière, Kelly Pratt

 - Your ideas deserve to be made real.